 The enzymes that make and break down serotonin and dopamine also require methylation and SAM to work well, so imbalanced serotonin and/or dopamine levels can result from not having enough methylfolate.
 Both of these situations can affect mood and energy levels.

 At the same time, histamine levels can increase when you don’t have enough SAM, making you more susceptible to allergic responses, which can cause fatigue.
 But as soon as we support methylation in the right way, all of these systems can improve.

 You can read more about MTHFR here and about the methylation cycle here.

 It is important, whenever your energy is low, to evaluate the cause by doing a number of tests including:

 - Anemia, low thyroid function, blood sugar issues.
-All are common causes of fatigue.
+All are common causes of adrenal fatigue.

 - Issues related to MTHFR function such as RBC folate, Homocysteine and Methylmalonic acid.
 These will tell us your folate, B6 and B12 levels.

 - Cortisol.
 Testing your cortisol levels will tell us how well your adrenals are functioning.
 Whether cortisol is too low or too high, it can cause adrenal fatigue.
 When cortisol is low in the morning and/or throughout the day, it is known as adrenal fatigue or burnout.